-NSUF High-Performance Computing (HPC) resources provide scientific computing capabilities to support efforts in advanced modeling and simulation.
-These resources support a wide range of research activities, including performance of materials in harsh environments (including the effects of irradiation and high temperatures), performance of advanced gas-cooled nuclear reactors, and multiscale multiphysics analysis of nuclear fuel performance.
+The NSUF provides scientific computing capabilities to support efforts in advanced modeling and simulation.
+These resources support a wide range of research activities, including performance of materials in harsh environments (including the effects of irradiation and high temperatures), performance of existing light water and advanced nuclear reactors, and multiscale multiphysics analysis of nuclear fuel performance.

-These resources are available to users who are proposing rapid-turnaround experiments or through the Consolidated Innovative Nuclear Research Funding Opportunity (CINR FOA).
+Computing resources are available to users who are proposing rapid-turnaround experiments or through the Consolidated Innovative Nuclear Research Funding Opportunity Announcement (CINR FOA).
 Rapid Turnaround Experiment (RTE) requests are accepted for up to 1 million core hours per proposal.
-For more information, contact Eric Whiting at 208-526-1433.
+Please refer to INL’s Nuclear Computational Resource Center for more information.